Karl A. Lamers

-Karl A. Lamers (born 12 February 1951, in Duisburg) is a German politician of the Christian Democratic Union (CDU) who served as a member of the German Parliament from 1994 until 2021.
+Karl A. Lamers (born 12 February 1951) is a German politician of the Christian Democratic Union (CDU) who served as a member of the German Parliament from 1994 until 2021.
 From 2010 to 2012 he was the President of the NATO Parliamentary Assembly.

 Education and career

 After completing his Abitur in 1969, Lamers studied law at the University of Münster.
 He passed his First State Examination in Münster and obtained a doctorate in law in 1976, with a dissertation called "Representation and integration of foreign nationals in the Federal Republic of Germany with special regard to suffrage – also a comparative study about local election rights in the member states of the European Communities".
 Subsequently, he passed the Second State Examination and became a research associate at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg.
 Later on he became a senior Beamter at the Landtag of Baden-Württemberg, serving as the Head of the Office of the President of the Landtag.
 Karl A. Lamers is registered as practising lawyer in Heidelberg.